 High Weald Landscape Trail (HWLT) :: Shared Description

-The High Weald Landscape Trail is a 90 mile route between Horsham, West Sussex and Rye, East Sussex, designed to pass through the main landscape types of the High Weald Area of Outstanding Natural Beauty (AONB).
+The High Weald Landscape Trail (HWLT) is a 90 mile route between Horsham, West Sussex and Rye, East Sussex, designed to pass through the main landscape types of the High Weald Area of Outstanding Natural Beauty (AONB).
 It does not follow the highest ground, and the eastern section is only a few feet above sea level.
 It keeps to the northern edge of the High Weald except in the west where it runs close to the southern edge for a short distance.

 It is a trail of regional importance supported by the High Weald Forum and local authorities in East and West Sussex, and Kent.
 The route is well signposted.
 It follows public rights of way and roads with the occasional permissive path.